psychogun/psychogun.github.io/docs/freenas/Mylar3-in-a-FreeNAS-iocage-jail.md

 * [v] VNET
 Click NEXT and confirm the settings with clicking SUBMIT.

-Start your jail by selecting it and clicking START.
+Start your jail by selecting it and then click START.

 ### update && upgrade
 SSH in to your FreeNAS and log in to your jail with the command `iocage console Mylar3`: